Syahmi Safari: Johor Darul Ta'zim

 On 13 January 2022, it was announced that Syahmi had agreed to sign with champions Johor Darul Ta'zim.
 He was assigned the number 91.

 International career

-On 25 August 2016, Syahmi was called up to the Malaysia U-21 for AFF Championship Under-21 in 2016.
-Syahmi also made appearances during 2017 Southeast Asian Games in Kuala Lumpur.
+On 25 August 2016, Syahmi was called up to the Malaysia U-21 for the Under-21 AFF Championship in 2016.
+Syahmi also made appearances during the 2017 Southeast Asian Games in Kuala Lumpur.

+On 5 December 2018, he scored his first senior international goal against Thailand in the 2018 AFF Championship at the Rajamangala Stadium.

+On 6 December 2021, Syahmi was called up to the Malaysia national football team for the 2020 AFF Championship, where he played at left back.
+He represented the nation at the 2023 AFC Asian Cup.